Blake Shelton Gushes Over Gwen’s Sexy Christmas Album & Fans Swoon: ‘Daddy Likey’

 Blake Shelton just tweeted about Gwen Stefani’s forthcoming Christmas album and it might be the cutest post ever!
 He wrote “Daddy Likey”!
 So sweet!
 See how fans are reacting!

-Unless you haven’t checked the internet in a few months, we’re betting you know that bombshell Gwen Stefani, 47, has a Christmas album on the way — You Make It Feel Like Christmas, out Oct.
+Unless you haven’t checked the internet this week, we’re betting you know that bombshell Gwen Stefani, 47, has a Christmas album on the way — You Make It Feel Like Christmas, out Oct.
 6!
-And as you might have guessed her fella and Blake Shelton, 41, is already promoting it!
+And, as you might have guessed her fella and Blake Shelton, 41, (who is featured on the album’s title track) is already promoting it!
 But it’s Blake, so he’s doing it his way, tweeting, “Daddy Likey..” along with a tweet encouraging fans to preorder now!
 Check out more pics of this adorable couple right here!

 And as you can probably imagine, fans couldn’t get enough of the adorable post!
 “I’m melting,” one wrote.
 “You 2 are the best!
 Making your fans all crazy & happy!
 Thanks!” another posted in response.
 “You two with your new songs are killing me with cuteness,” yet another wrote.
 Aww!
 Sounds like Blake and Gwen are giving fans exactly what they want!
 Also, could he be hinting that they are expecting a child together?
 Please?!

-As we previously reported, Gwen teased the announcement of her album on Sept.
+As we previously reported, Gwen first teased the announcement of her album on Sept.
 19 with a festive clip in which she’s blowing her fans a kiss beside a Christmas tree.
 However, we happened to notice that the gown she’s wearing for the promo looks awfully familiar — as in exactly like the dress she wore in her wedding to Gavin Rossdale, 51, 15 years ago!
 Seem like a stretch?
 Is she subtly trying to tell us something?
 Should we be expecting wedding bells instead of Christmas bells!?
 We have to know!

 Daddy Likey.. https://t.co/e0mBnbw9bx